top of page

 A phone in hand against the background of a dark orange car.
 The screen shows an incoming call labelled “GALLERY”.
 Dim, muted atmosphere.

-It showed Gallery is already operating at top-tier electronic music standards, not "new club" standards.
-And it proved MNEEMO can pull a serious crowd and deliver atmosphere even in the deadest season, when London nightlife is supposedly on pause.
+Opening 2026 at Gallery Club London did two things at once.
+It showed that Gallery Club London is already operating at top-tier electronic music standards, not "new club" standards.
+And it showed that the right DJ in the right room can pull a serious crowd and deliver full atmosphere even in the deadest week of the London calendar, when nightlife is supposedly on pause.

 MNEEMO performs during prime time at Gallery Club London in front of a busy crowd.

-MNEEMO at Gallery Club London Saturday, 10 January 2026 22:00 to 03:00 Sound: UK house groove, UK funky house, speed garage
+Event details: MNEEMO at Gallery Club London, Saturday 10 January 2026, 22:00 to 03:00.
+Sound: UK house groove, UK funky house, speed garage, UK garage.

 bottom of page